-A reference clock is not required to perform clock and data recovery with the ADN2813.
-However, support for an optional reference clock is provided.
-The reference clock can be driven differentially or single-ended.
-If the reference clock is not being used, then REFCLKP should be tied to VCC, and REFCLKN can be left floating or tied to VEE (the inputs are internally terminated to VCC/2).
+A reference clock is not required to perform clock and data recovery with the ADN2804; however, support for an optional reference clock is provided.
+The reference clock can be driven differentially or in a single-ended fashion.
+If the reference clock is not being used, REFCLKP should be tied to VCC, and REFCLKN can be left floating or tied to VEE (the inputs are internally terminated to VCC/2).
 See Figure 21 through Figure 23 for sample configurations.